What is assertiveness?

 What is assertiveness in psychology?

-According to nearly every psychologist and psychotherapist, being assertive is a human trait that can be learned.
-As opposed to an innate behaviour, assertiveness is acquired just like any other skill.
+According to nearly every psychologist and psychotherapist, being assertive is a human trait – a kind of human characteristic - that can be learned.
+In other words, as opposed to an innate behaviour – like breathing, for example - assertiveness is acquired just like any other skill.
 As such, being assertive is often seen as something that mirrors the ability to communicate well.
-In other words, when unassertive people are taught techniques for expressing themselves more clearly and with greater confidence
+To put it another way, when unassertive people are taught techniques for expressing themselves more clearly and with greater confidence

 Can assertiveness be bad?

-and techniques used in being more assertive - for example, repeating the same thing again and again - can turn individuals off.
-Indeed, when assertiveness goes too far, it is often seen as being pig-headed or even overbearing.
-Arrogant people are often seen as being too assertive.
+and techniques used in being more assertive - for example, repeating the same thing again and again - can turn certain individuals off.
+Indeed, when being assertive goes too far, it is often seen as being pig-headed or even overbearing.
+For instance, arrogant people are often seen as being too assertive or domineering in their behaviour – a bad thing in most people's eyes.
+This is when being assertive is no longer a sign of confidence but someone overplaying their hand and revealing a lack of confidence that, perhaps, they are trying to cover up.
 As such, there is a balance to be had between being too assertive and not assertive enough.

 What is meant by assertiveness training?